 If you are being offered the vaccination at school, you may be given a consent form that your parent or guardian should sign giving permission for you to have the vaccination.

-The nurse or GP will discuss the COVID-19 vaccine with you at your appointment and will be able to answer any questions you may have.
+The school immunisation team will be able to answer any questions you may have.

 Common side effects

 Like all medicines, vaccines can cause side effects.
 Most of these are mild and short term, and not everyone gets them.
 With the vaccine we use in under-18s, side effects are more common with the second dose.